mrezabayat/iamsorush/content/posts/dry-principle.md

 }
 ```

-Now both locations and velocities are using the logic we wrote in class `Data2dExporter`.
+Now both `Locations` and `Velocities` are using the logic we wrote in class `Data2dExporter`.
-You might say we didn't save in writing, actually we wrote more in our DRY version.
+You might say we haven't saved in writing, actually, we wrote more in our DRY version.
-However, firstly, we wrote `Data2dExporter` once and we can instanciate it in many other/new classes
+However, firstly, we wrote `Data2dExporter` once and we can instantiate it in many other/new classes
-without re-writting it.
+without rewriting it.
 Secondly, if any logic of the exporter is changed in future, it will be fixed
 in one place.
-Thirdly, `Data2dExporter` can now be extended to accomodate different implementations.
+Thirdly, `Data2dExporter` can now be extended to accommodate different implementations like
+CSV and JSON exporter.